ChristianIsaacTran/knight-travails-TOP/README.md

 the algorithm will use BFS to output all of the locations it took to end at that end location.

 # notes:
-    - standard chess board going from indices 0 to 7 on both dimensions
+    - standard chess board going from indices 0 to 7 on both dimensions (8x8 standard chess board)
     - we are using the knight (the little horse) which can only go forward 2 spaces and one space left or right or vice versa, go one space to the left or right then forward or backward 2 spaces.
     - make sure when implementing BFS to SAVE the nodes/spaces the knight has already visited to prevent loops and to